rurounisergio/martial_arts_notes/mount_attacks.md

 When opponent bridges, outstretch one arm to stop being turned over and other \
 arm around their head.
 Lifting opponents head off the ground means they cannot \
 bridge properly. \
+\
+When opponent is pushing on your shoulders, be in low mount.
+Lean on one arm as bring the other in, then bring the other. \
+\
+When opponent is pushing your hips, cup their elbow to lift their arm and then bring your knee in high under their armpit. \

 </details>

 <details>